-The primary land use in the unincorporated areas of White Oak Mountain is single-family residential, like much of the unincorporated areas of Hamilton County.
-This specific land use exists in a variety of contexts, from large farms to conventional subdivisions, the latter of which has become the predominant pattern of development in recent years.
-Commercial uses are primarily concentrated along Lee Highway and I-75.
-These commercial nodes provide essential services and amenities to the residents while maintaining the overall rural and residential character of the region.
-There are also some sporadic non-residential uses interspersed between these clusters, ensuring that commercial activity supports rather than dominates the landscape.
+The primary land use in the unincorporated Areas of Walden's Ridge is single-family residential which exists in a variety of contexts, from large farms to conventional subdivisions, the latter becoming the predominant pattern of development.
+Commercial uses are primarily concentrated along Taft Highway in several clusters near intersections with Hollister Road and Corral Road, however, there are some sporadic non-residential uses between these clusters such as Montlake and Jones Gap, ensuring that commercial activity supports rather than dominates the landscape.
+These commercial nodes provide essential services to residents while maintaining the overall rural and residential character of the region.

-This land use pattern highlights the region's commitment to preserving its rural pattern while accommodating gradual growth and development.
-By maintaining a clear distinction between residential, commercial, and agricultural areas, White Oak Mountain seeks to balance the needs of its residents with the desire to protect its unique environmental and cultural assets.
+This land use pattern highlights the plateau communities' commitment to preserving its rural pattern while accommodating gradual growth and development.
+By maintaining a clear distinction between residential, commercial, and natural resource Areas, Walden's Ridge balances the needs of its residents with the desire to protect its unique environmental and cultural assets.